Are Twin Cities Nursing Home Complaints Being Covered Up?

 There are thousands of reports of nursing home abuse and neglect in Minnesota’s Twin Cities that are not investigated by the Department of Health, according to an investigation by a local news station.
 The lack of investigation means the complaints are hidden from public view.

-Some of the uninvestigated complaints involve severe neglect.
+Some of the complaints involving severe neglect were never investigated.
 For example, two elderly patients sustained fractures at the Martin Luther Care Center within weeks of each other.
 Both women lay in agony for more than 24 hours before receiving medical attention.
 The two women died within weeks of their injuries.

 The first patient was well over 90 years of age and suffering from osteoporosis.
 After falling during a routine transfer from a wheelchair into her bed, she stated that she felt both legs break and cried out in pain.
 The nurse only made a note about “aching leg pains” in that patient's chart before giving her Tylenol for the pain.
 The doctor was not contacted that evening.